The Spitz, London 18th July 2005

 The Bloomsbury Theatre, London 6-7th April 2001

-Perhaps if Billie Holliday had received nuptial visits from the spirit of La Cage Aux Folles and produced an offspring, that might explain how the universe has been blessed with Antony.
+Perhaps if Billie Holiday had received nuptial visits from the spirit of La Cage Aux Folles and produced an offspring, that might explain how the universe has been blessed with Antony Hegarty.
 Perfoming live for two nights in London in support of Current 93 and the David Tibet Show, Antony And The Johnsons provided us with a glimpse into the nature of that blessing.
 And like a book is always better than the movie, Antony live was far better than even the CDs would let on.
 He poured himself onto a stage before a bedazzled audience, swathed in pink chiffon, as elegant as an angel, and sang like a violin.
+With the most beautiful voice of all time, ethereal

 Continue reading Current Ninety Three/Antony And The Johnsons (live) […]